3mcd/javelin/docs/src/entities.md

 world.create()
 ```

-Most often you will need to create entities from an initial set of components.
+Most often you will need to create entities from a set of components.
 This is accomplished with a type:

 ```ts
 let Position = component<Vector2>()